Master of Science in Electrical Engineering, 120 credits

 - Bachelor's degree as specified in the entrance requirements

 - All compulsory and elective courses from the curriculum completed so that 120 ECTS is reached

-- At least 90 ECTS on advanced level including 30 ECTS credits courses from the main field of study Electrical Engineering and 30 ECTS master's thesis in the main field of study Electrical Engineering
+- At least 90 ECTS on advanced level including 30 ECTS courses from the major subject Electrical Engineering and 30 ECTS master's thesis in the major subject Electrical Engineering

-- Master's thesis (30 ECTS) on advanced level, in the main field of study Electrical Engineering, examined at the Faculty of Science and Engineering
+- Master's thesis (30 ECTS) on advanced level, in the major subject Electrical Engineering, examined at the Faculty of Science and Engineering

 Courses overlapping each other regarding contents are not allowed to be included in the degree.
 Courses used for the Bachelor's degree can never be included in the Master's degree.